 Stabilized Mammoth Tooth

-Raffir Mammoth Tooth is real mammoth tusk from the last ice age (10,000-40,000 BP).
+Raffir Mammoth Tooth is real tusk from the last ice age (10,000-40,000 BP).
 We have developed highly specialized treatments to strengthen fossils.
 As a result, such fragile materials are finally useful for unique luxury products.
 It is popular in a wide range of fine crafts and unique products.
 This material is very useful for fine handles, jewelry and inlays, but we also recommend it for many other precious small-sized objects – follow this link for inspiration.

 Material Variation in Mammoth Tooth